Parallels Desktop Enterprise Edition Administrator's Guide

 2. Click on the + button to create a new group.

-3. In the new group panel, give it a name (e.g., Parallels Desktop Administrators), and optionally, add a description, and click Save Group in the bottom right corner.
-At least two groups are required, one for the administrators with access to license management in Parallels My Account, and one for the app users who need to activate their Parallels Desktop licenses.
-Note: If any of the administrators also need to activate Parallels Desktop, you need to also add the to the user group.
+3. In the new group panel, give it a name (e.g., Parallels Desktop Administrators), and optionally, add a description and click Save Group in the bottom right corner.
+At least two groups are required: one for the administrators with access to license management in Parallels My Account and one for the app users who need to activate their Parallels Desktop licenses.
+Note: If any of the administrators also need to activate Parallels Desktop, you also need to add them to the user group.

 4. Wait for the newly created group to appear on the group list and click on it to configure.